Talk to sales Contact Login English

 • Working Hours: More hours worked will naturally result in higher earnings.

-• Skill Level: Line Cooks with a wider range of culinary skills often command higher salaries.
+• Skill Level: Line cooks with a wider range of culinary skills often command higher salaries.

 • Demand: In areas with a higher demand for culinary professionals, salaries tend to be higher.